Choi Min-sik: 1994–2002: Breakthrough

-In 1994, Choi starred in MBC television dramas like The Moon of Seoul opposite Han Suk-kyu.
-The story depicts the lives and sorrows of the commoner in Seoul.
-Choi played Chun-seop, a bachelor who moves to Seoul from the countryside, dreaming of success.
-He fell in love at first sight with Chae Shi-ra, who lives in the same boarding house.
-However he ended up marrying Ho-soon (Kim Won-hee) who was also from the countryside.
-The drama recorded the highest viewership rating of 48.7% (MSK survey), and was called a masterpiece drama.
-The drama's popularity made Choi Min-shik and Han Seok-kyu into top stars.
+In 1994, Choi starred alongside Han Suk-kyu in MBC television dramas titled The Moon of Seoul.
+The plot revolves around the lives and hardships of commoners in Seoul.
+Choi portrayed Chun-seop, a single man who moves from the countryside to Seoul with dreams of success.
+He falls in love at first sight with Chae Shi-ra, his fellow tenant in a boarding house.
+However, he ultimately ends up marrying Ho-soon (Kim Won-hee), who is also from the countryside.
+This drama achieved remarkable success with a viewership rating of 48.7% (according to MSK survey), earning it the title of a masterpiece drama.
+The immense popularity of the show propelled Choi Min-shik and Han Suk-kyu to become top stars.

-In 1996, during the filming of the MBC drama Their Embrace, he suffered an injury to his Achilles tendon and, suffering from the after-effects of the injury, took a break from acting for a while.
+In 1996, while filming the MBC drama Their Embrace, Choi suffered an achilles tendon injury.
+Due to the lasting effects of this injury, he took a break from acting for some time.